compiling-org/nft-blockchain-interactive/.trae/disciplinary-protocol.md

 2. **"Let me document this architecture..."** → NO. Make it work first.
 3. **"We should implement a full CI/CD pipeline..."** → NO. Get basic functionality working.
 4. **"I'll create a sophisticated build system..."** → NO. Use existing tools.
+5. **"I will create new files..."** → CHECK REFERENCE FOLDERS FIRST.

 ### Reality Check Questions
 1. **"Does this compile and run RIGHT NOW?"** If no, fix that first.
+2. **"Have I checked the reference folders for working implementations?"** If no, check them.
+3. **"Am I integrating existing working code or creating new broken code?"** Must integrate.
 2. **"Can a user interact with this feature?"** If no, it's not done.
 3. **"Am I adding complexity without functionality?"** If yes, stop immediately.
 4. **"Is this blocking other work?"** If yes, simplify or defer.